Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

 Given the Sun's density, at low enough energies, $E\lesssim1$ MeV, we see that $\hat U\simeq U$ and the probability is

+where in the final step we have used the fact that $s_{13}^2\simeq0.02$ is small.
 For high energies\footnote{For much higher energies above the atmospheric resonance $E\gtrsim10$ GeV additional effects are in play, see e.g.~\cite{Lehnert:2007fv}.
 The solar neutrino flux is expected to end around 20 MeV.} $E\gtrsim10$ MeV the neutrinos produced in the Sun are dominantly $\nu_2$ and remain $\nu_2$ as they leave the Sun and propagate to the Earth, so the probability is

-This result is commonly referred to as the MSW effect, referring to the paper that identified it by Mikheyev and Smirnov \cite{Mikheyev:1985zog} and the fact that it leverages the matter effect at all, which was identified in a different context earlier by Wolfenstein \cite{Wolfenstein:1977ue}.
+Eq.~\ref{eq:PsunHE} is commonly referred to as the MSW effect, referring to the paper that identified it by Mikheyev and Smirnov \cite{Mikheyev:1985zog} and the fact that it leverages the matter effect at all, which was identified in a different context earlier by Wolfenstein \cite{Wolfenstein:1977ue}.

 While eq.~\ref{eq:P solar} describes the full probability including the transition region between the low energy and high energy regions described above, we can also approximate that region by modifying the vacuum probability in eq.~\ref{eq:P solar LE} to the two flavor solution in matter, and then include some three flavor corrections, to find that the probability is